Criminal Justice (CJ)

 Prerequisite(s): CJ 200 or consent of instructor.

-Description: An applied introductory course to computer applications relevant to criminal justice and criminology.
-Topics include data collection and entry, basic data analysis, electronic research methods, and web page design with an emphasis on the use of computer software and hardware in criminal justice agencies.
+Description: Applied introduction to computer applications in criminal justice and criminology.
+Covers data collection, basic analysis, electronic research methods, and web page design, with an emphasis on the use of software and hardware in criminal justice agencies.

 For class offerings for a specific term, refer to the Schedule of Classes